Yesterday we learned that Porsche is looking to launch a new entry-level race car based on its Cayman

 .
 However, the latest Cayman variant is expected to offer much more substantial upgrades than those previous cars.

 As the spy shots confirm, the car has a lower ride height than the standard Cayman, which suggests a much more aggressive tune for the suspension.
 We can also see a new aero kit with a deep lip spoiler up front and a huge wing at the rear.
-The brakes are also much larger than those fitted to the standard Cayman.
+The brakes are also carbon ceramic units and are much larger than those fitted to the standard Cayman.